WooCommerce: Do Something When Product is Published

 1. Ronel, thanks for your comment!

 The answer to your question is: YES, of course.
-Everything is possible – it’s just a matter of understanding what’s the most time- and cost-effective way to do it ๐Ÿ™‚ I can develop this for you if you’re interested – simply contact me at infoATbusinessbloomer.com
+Everything is possible – it’s just a matter of understanding what’s the most time- and cost-effective way to do it 🙂 I can develop this for you if you’re interested – simply contact me at infoATbusinessbloomer.com

 Questions?
 Feedback?
-Support?
-Leave your Comment Now!
+Customization?
+Leave your comment now!

-If you are writing code, please wrap it between shortcodes: [php]code_here[/php].
-Failure to complying with this (as well as going off topic, not writing in English, etc.) will result in comment deletion.
+If you are writing code, please wrap it like so: [php]code_here[/php].
+Failure to complying with this, as well as going off topic or not using the English language will result in comment disapproval.
 You should expect a reply in about 2 weeks - this is a popular blog but I need to get paid work done first.
-Please consider joining BloomerArmada to get blog comment reply priority, ask me 1-to-1 WooCommerce questions and enjoy many more perks.
-Thank you :)
+Please consider joining the Business Bloomer Club to get quick WooCommerce support.
+Thank you!

 Your email address will not be published.
 Required fields are marked *